DejanVukas/ReadTheDocsProject/DWDM/EngineeringOpticalNetwork.rst

 The gain must be equalized, or after several amplification stages the power of some channels will be far higher.

-Amplifiers also have limits on their total system power - both what they can output and what they can take as input.
+Amplifiers also have limits on their **total system power** - both what they can **output** and what they can take as **input**.

 But the total input power changes as you add channels.

 .. caution::
    A single DWDM channel at 10dBm is 10 mW of input power.
+(Dejan: in video it is stated that it is 0.1mW and not 10mW!
+Double check!)

    40 DWDM channels at 10dBm is 400mW of power or 26dBm!

-   Do not sum up values in dBm, but absolut values in mW (i.e. it is not 40 x 10dBm, but 40 x 10mW)
+   Do not sum up values in dBm, but absolute values in mW (i.e. it is not 40 x 10dBm, but 40 x 10mW)

    10 x log(40 x 10) = 10 x (log40 + log10)